ApelegHQ/ts-cms-ep-sfx/AUDITING.md

 ## Purpose of this document

-This document is meant to highlight security-relevant aspects of this tool that might be relevant to facilitate a rigorous audit process.
+This document is meant to highlight security-relevant aspects of this tool that might facilitate a rigorous audit process.

 ## Data exfiltration